 Streaming Defenses Works and Here's How to Do It

-While we will go the details of how to predict great matchups below, one place to start is our Hot Spot tool for team defense.
-This will update during the season to reflect the performance of each team.
-After a few weeks, the bright green squares should start to identify some of the opponents we want to target.
+So far, many are buying into the 49ers, Steelers, and Ravens defenses early in 2020 drafts.
+All three of these teams are being selected eighth and ninth rounds of 12-team formats.
+You must be wondering how to identify a viable defense to stream.
+We will go into the details of how to predict great matchups below, but one place to start is our Hot Spot tool for team defense.
+This resource will update during the season to reflect the performance of each team.
+After a few weeks, the bright green squares should start to pinpoint some of the opponents we want to target.

 What We Look For